iamtheratio/SMWCentral-Downloader-Patcher/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ **Free to use** - Download and use the software for any purpose
+- ✅ **Free to modify** - Change the code to suit your needs
+- ✅ **Free to distribute** - Share copies with others
+- ✅ **Commercial use allowed** - Use in commercial projects
+- ✅ **Open source** - Source code is available for inspection and contribution

+The only requirement is to include the original copyright notice in any copies or substantial portions of the software.

 ---